 Spanish classes that you will enjoy in 3 locations – across from the beach, in the Cloud Forest and within view of the volcanoes of the Central Valley

 Learn to ride the waves with professional instructors on Tamarindo Beach

 For the 21-day return from San Jose, we offer a chaperoned flight back to the USA.
-You may choose to join that flight and arrange transfers (if required) at suitable times after the group has cleared customs and immigration in the USA, or you may fly from San Jose to your home city and our leaders help you to check in and remain in the airport until flights in designated times have departed.
+You may choose to join that flight and arrange transfers (if required) at suitable times after clearing customs and immigration in the USA, or you may fly from San Jose to your home city and our leaders help you to check in and remain in the airport until flights in designated times have departed.

 This program is open to students from complete beginners through advanced Spanish speakers.
 On day one you will be assessed and assigned to a class of up to five students based on your Spanish ability.

-Classes are held on a total of ten afternoons across the three school locations from 3 PM to 6 PM.
-The focus of the course is on enhancing your verbal skills; however, attention is given to grammar, vocabulary, reading and writing skills.
-We don’t just want you to know Spanish, we want you to be comfortable speaking so that you are able to use it whether ordering dinner in a restaurant or snacks in a café.
+There are a total of 10 classes held in the afternoon across the three school locations from 3:00 PM to 6:00 PM.
+The focus of the course is to enhance your verbal skills; however, attention is also given to grammar, vocabulary, reading and writing skills.
+We don’t just want you to know Spanish, we want you to become comfortable speaking it so that you can confidently use your Spanish skills in your daily life, whether that’s having a conversation with a friend or ordering dinner in a restaurant.

 CENTRO PANAMERICANO DE IDIOMAS (CPI) LANGUAGE SCHOOL

 Founded in 1991, CPI is a respected Spanish language school in Costa Rica, accredited by the Ministry of Education.
 Teaching staff consists of professionals with university training, certification and experience in teaching Spanish as a second language to visiting students.

 Classes in Three Locations – One Continuous Curriculum

 WEEK 1: CENTRAL VALLEY CAMPUS (HEREDIA)